Longest Coastline in India: 9 Coastline from Gujarat to Goa

 Exploring the Coastal Region of India

-Let’s embark upon a virtual journey of India’s coastline, where you will witness the beauty of India’s coastal state.
+Let’s embark upon a virtual journey along the longest coastline in India, where you will witness the beauty of India’s coastal state.
 Now, picture yourself surrounded by lush greenery and standing on beaches with dunes and clear waters.
 Around that scene, you will also see the richness of culture in the coastal region of India.
 You can also sometimes witness migratory birds and sea turtles in their birthing time.
 Some places which are a must-visit in these coastal regions are as follows-

 1. Iconic beaches of Gujrat